Do I need a licence?

 If you require an application form you can download a copy from the related documents section on this page.
 Alternatively please contact the Environmental Health & Licensing Team.

-Please send in the completed application form with the relevant documentation required (this is stated within the application form) to West Somerset Council, West Somerset House, Killick Way, Williton, Taunton TA4 4QA
+Please send in the completed application forms with the relevant documentation required (including public liability insurance and any other documents requested within the application form specific to the activity you are looking to be licensed for) to West Somerset Council, West Somerset House, Killick Way, Williton, Taunton TA4 4QA

 A fee is required to accompany the application and please check the Schedule of Fees.